cogent3/ensembldb3/doc/query_ensembl.rst

 .. doctest::

-    >>> genes = human.getGenesMatching(Symbol='brca2')
+    >>> genes = human.get_genes_matching(Symbol='brca2')

-Because there can be multiple hits from a ``getGenesMatching`` query, and because we wish to not spend time doing things (like talking to the database) unnecessarily, the result of the query is a python generator.
+Because there can be multiple hits from a ``get_genes_matching`` query, and because we wish to not spend time doing things (like talking to the database) unnecessarily, the result of the query is a python generator.
 This acts like a series and allows you to iterate over the database hits until you find the one you want and then terminate the record collection.

 .. doctest::